Cesanese del Piglio

 How long can a bottle of Cesanese del Piglio Piglio age?

-Bottles of Cesanese del Piglio Piglio can age beautifully for 5-10 years or even longer, depending on the producer and vintage.
+Bottles of Cesanese del Piglio Piglio can age beautifully for 5-10 years or even longer depending on the producer and the vintage.

 What are the typical culinary characteristics of the Piglio area?

-Italy is famous for many other prestigious wine denominations, including Chianti, Barolo, and Brunello di Montalcino.
+Italy is famous for many other prestigious wine appellations, including Chianti, Barolo, and Brunello di Montalcino.

 Megamenu